satbyy/go-noto-universal/README.md

 ## Download

 If you simply want to _use_ the fonts, go to [Releases page](https://github.com/satbyy/go-noto-universal/releases/) and download what you need.
+If you're unsure what to download, you probably need GoNotoCurrent.ttf.

 Development builds are available from [GitHub Actions](https://github.com/satbyy/go-noto-universal/actions) page.
 Click on any workflow with green